orkilim/TAU-ItayInbal-server/README.md

 # TAU-ItayInbal-server
-server side for formcreator system
+Server side for formcreator system

-the system runs on Red Hat Linux
+The system runs on Red Hat Linux

-__the front-end is written with React.js__
+__The front-end is written with React.js__

-## link to FRONT-END repository: https://github.com/orkilim/TAU-ItayInbal
+## Link to FRONT-END repository: https://github.com/orkilim/TAU-ItayInbal

-these are the instructions, settings and everything needed to use the formcreator system successfully.
+These are the instructions, settings and everything needed to use the formcreator system successfully.

 __STEPS:__

-in order to use the Formcreator successfully the following steps need to be done:
+In order to use the Formcreator successfully the following steps need to be done:

 __Installation:__

-1. download and install Node.js (and NPM with it)
+1. Download and install Node.js (and NPM with it)

 NODE.JS- https://nodejs.org/en/download/